Michigan Alum Makes Feelings Very Clear on Ryan Day & Ohio State's NFL Hire

-After 3 weeks of anticipation around OC hiring quest, Ohio State Buckeyes head honcho Ryan Day finally surprised fans by hiring Arthur Smith.
+After 3 weeks of anticipation around the OC hiring quest, Ohio State Buckeyes head honcho Ryan Day finally surprised fans by hiring Arthur Smith.
 The pick caught many off guard because Smith was never viewed as a front-runner from an insider’s perspective.
-Most folks still knew it was going to be an S-tier move, but Smith is one of the least names in their mind.
 However, according to a man who bleeds blue and maize, this may be the best possible hire the Buckeyes could have made for the OC gig.

 Watch What’s Trending Now!